 While the mortgage rate you get on an ARM is still based on your credit and down payment, the adjustments will be closely tied to a specified market index.
 This could be a public interest rate such as LIBOR (the London Inter-Bank Offer Rate) or it could be a private interest rate formula developed by your lender.
 If the index rates are moving higher, your interest rate will climb, but if the index falls your interest rate could actually decrease.
 The risk with ARM loans, though, is that when your mortgage is in the resetting phase, market interest rates might jump up dramatically, pushing your mortgage payments higher than you can afford.

 However, for the savvy mortgage borrower, ARM loans can be a great boon.
 They can be an excellent choice for those who do not plan to stay in their current home for more than a few years.
 In this case you could take advantage of the super low initial rate and sell your home before the rate is allowed to reset higher.
 ARMs can also be helpful for first-time buyers because it often easier to qualify for an adjustable rate mortgage rather than a fixed-rate one.
 This could give a novice buyer the ability to afford more house than they otherwise could.
 ARM borrowers should just make sure that they have the income to cover higher monthly mortgage payments if they keep the loan past the initial fixed-rate period.

 In the end, the difference between ARMs and FRMs may come down to personal preference.
 Some buyers will prefer the stability of a fixed interest rate while others will be excited to save some money upfront and possibly have more flexibility for relocation.
 Both can save you money, depending on how high current market rates are.

 If you would like to talk to a mortgage professional about Fixed versus Adjustable Rate Mortgages?
-Give American Pacific Mortgage a call today at 713-822-0475 and we can go over both programs in greater detail and even give you a free no obligation quote for both programs.
+Give NRL Mortgage a call today at 713-822-0475 and we can go over both programs in greater detail and even give you a free no obligation quote for both programs.